-WHEN it comes to looking after the interests of service children in Scotland, the Royal Caledonian Education Trust (RCET), is the charity.
+WHEN it comes to looking after the interests of your children in Scotland, the Royal Caledonian Education Trust (RCET), is the charity.

-The youth participation project puts young people’s voices at the heart of everything RCET does.
-Children share their experiences and discuss their needs in local groups across Scotland.
+There’s opportunity for young people themselves to get involved too.
+RCET’s youth participation project puts young people’s voices at the heart of everything that it does.
+Your young people have the opportunity to share their experiences and work together to deliver positive change for themselves, and future generations of forces families in local groups across Scotland.

 To find out more, visit rcet.org.uk or call 0131 322 7350.